Autism and Sensory Issues: Key Signs & Support Solutions

 When we look at the frequency of this diagnosis, it’s important to look past the statistics and realize that, with every new diagnosis of a child, there is a family desperately trying to decipher what this new label means, how it will impact daily life, and what they can do to help their child develop, learn, interact, and be successful.

-One of these labels that we will be discussing in this article is sensory processing disorder, and how autism can be related to some sensory issues.
+One of these labels that we will be discussing in this article is sensory processing disorder, and how autism and sensory issues can be related.

 First, let's start with a quick look at autism spectrum disorder.